SmartAnswer

 a rectilinear distance

-"Manhattan distance" is a rectilinear distance, named after the number of blocks north, south, east, or west a taxicab must travel on to reach a taxicab's destination on the grid of streets in parts of New York City.
+Unusual definitions of distance can be helpful to model certain physical situations, but are also used in theoretical mathematics: "Manhattan distance" is a rectilinear distance, named after the number of blocks north, south, east, or west a taxicab must travel on to reach a taxicab's destination on the grid of streets in parts of New York City.

 Source links: